keenwilson/Constructor-Word-Guess/README.md

 # Constructor-Word-Guess
-A Word Guess command-line (*CLI*) game using constructor functions to create objects representing each word to guess as well as each letter in each word.
+A command-line (*CLI*) word guess game using `constructor` functions to create objects representing each word to guess as well as each letter in each word, and using the `inquirer` package to prompt the user to guess a letter.

+## How to Play
+In this game, you will be given a certain amount of guesses.
+(Perhaps: 10 or 20 depending on the level of difficulty) For each word, you will be asked to guess an underlying character (A to Z).
+If you guess matches the underlying characters of the word -- the game prints "Correct" and displays that character at its position(s) in the word.
+If your guess does not match the underlying characters of the word -- the game prints "Incorrect" and reduces the amount of guesses remaining by 1.
+The game ends when you get to 0 guesses remaining or have no guesses left.

 ## Modules